wuxx/tools/README.md

-some useful tools & script write myself.
+some useful tools & script collected.